 Contamination with the legionella bacteria occurs when contaminated water is turned into mist and the bacteria is inhaled.
 Drinking contaminated water is not dangerous.
 In shower rooms where the water is standing still for a longer period of time, or where the temperature does not exceed 60˚C, precautions must be taken to prevent legionella

 As a supplier of water heaters, we are working to prevent legionella.
 Some of our appliances have a legionella prevention program integrated in the control.
-For other devices, an external control is used to prevent legionella.
+For other devices, we recommend using government guidelines to prevent legionella.

 What should you pay attention to?